In the battle between WordPress vs. HubSpot CMS, how can you know which one is the best choice for your business?

 There is an option for a free, fully-hosted WordPress service instead, although this comes with a lot of limitations and is not suitable for businesses.
 The fully-hosted WordPress service does not allow users to create their own domain names, and has restrictions on the amount of customization allowed.
 It will also display ads and appear lower in the search engine rankings.
 As such, it is a service targeted at casual bloggers rather than growing businesses.

-For your marketing needs, you will likely need to use a third-party web host as well.
+For your marketing needs, you will likely need to use a third-party web host as well to install wordpress themes.

 For planning purposes, good Wordpress hosting is $30/mo on average (including SSL Certificate).